Online tableau training, tableau tips, & video tutorials

 Another critical field classification is discrete vs. continuous.
 Ryan explains the single biggest myth in Tableau and his two rules of thumb for how to determine if a field should be discrete or continuous.

-Hi, this is Ryan with Playfair Data TV, and in this video we’re going to talk about another major way that Tableau classifies each field in your data source – which is discrete vs. continuous.
+Hi, this is Ryan with Playfair Data TV.
+And in this video, I’m going to be discussing an important way that Tableau classifies all of the fields being used in your analysis, and that is as discrete or continuous.

 This has been Ryan with Playfair Data TV – thanks for watching!